dchapyshev/dchapyshev.github.io/docs/building-windows.md

      - In the **Compiler** field, specify the compiler for C and C++ (it should be an x64 or x86 compiler, depending on what architecture you are building the project for).

-9. Open the root CMakeLists.txt file of Aspia in QtCreator and build the project.
+9. Open the root CMakeLists.txt file of Aspia in QtCreator.
+When configuring, select the Kit that you added earlier (**vcpkg-aspia-x64** or **vcpkg-aspia-x86**).

+10. Build the project.